jonmcgyver/nekudo.com/contents/articles/2017-02-05-letsencrypt-and-round-robin-dns.md

 {
-    "title": "Using LetsEncrypt in a multi-server environment", "metaTitle": "LetsEncrypt SSL in a Round-Robin DNS setup", "description": "A short article on how to use SSL certificates from Let's Encrypt in a multi-server environment with multiple DNS A-records.", "date": "2017-02-05",
+    "title": "Using LetsEncrypt in a multi-server environment", "metaTitle": "Using LetsEncrypt in a multi-server environment", "description": "A short article on how to use SSL certificates from Let's Encrypt in a multi-server environment with multiple DNS A-records.", "date": "2017-02-05",
     "slug": "letsencrypt-in-a-multiserver-environment",